Florist Burnt Hills NY

-The reason why they're so valuable is because the symbolisms of these flowers touch, inspire, and teach us lessons in life.
+The reason why they're so valuable is that the symbolism of these flowers touch, inspire, and teach us lessons in life.
 That's why today, we're going to share with you five intriguing myths and legends around the world which feature certain flowers with powerful meanings.
 Have a look at this list to see your favorite flowers in a totally different light!
 These bewitching red blooms are said to have been borne of the harrowing love story of Adonis and Aphrodite.
 Now you may know Adonis as the pinnacle of manly beauty in mythology, often compared to swoon-worthy men - and you're right!
 As a matter of fact, he was so handsome that he swept Aphrodite, the Goddess of Love herself, off her feet.
 She was so madly in love that she ignored her godly duties and even her own appearance.

 - Large inventory of fresh flowers for any occasion

 - Weddings / Wedding Flowers